paluh/purescript-homogeneous/README.md

 { one: 2, three: 6, two: 4 }
 ```

-What is quite nice about this `newtype` approach is that underling machinery for deriving all instances is really simple and efficient :-) Additionally it seems that it can be also complemented by `Homogeneous.Variant` in the future...
+What is quite a nice about this `newtype` approach is that underling machinery for deriving all instances is really simple and efficient :-) Additionally it seems that it can be complemented by `Homogeneous.Variant` in the future...